0x01FE/mel/notes.md

 ## TODO

- [ ] bot tts still has windows filepaths, although i don't think any of the vc stuff works
+ [ ] bot tts still has windows filepaths, although i don't think any of the vc stuff works [ ] w2x won't run on Linux. remove it from twitter command?

 ## Style